Learning on the edge: get out of your comfort zone!

 In some ways, the full impact only occurs when you return to your comfortable and familiar location

-You can take these insights and build a new kind of learning, in the way that we are attempting in the Peak Leadership 2041 programme in the Peak District National Park.
-Or you can take small elements of a role, and change them to incorporate the 4Ds experience.
+You can take these insights and build a new kind of learning, or you can take small elements of a role, and change them to incorporate the 4Ds experience.

 We, as learning leaders, should argue strongly that allowing people to wallow in trivia, be too comfortable in their role, and never get challenged, is bad for their growth and development - but also bad for the organisation which lets this happen.
 Innovation never came from comfort with the status quo, for example, and responding to challenges with the same old solutions, always recreates the same old problems!